hiring a photographer

 Continue reading →

-In almost all occupations, the person with more experience and/or more expertise gets paid more.
-No surprise there, right?
+In almost all occupations, the person with more experience or more expertise gets paid more.
+No surprise, right?

 But the big surprise for many people is that this also applies to photographers.

-If one photographer charges $95 for a business portrait and another charges $600, there’s probably a reason why.
-If one photographer quotes $450 for some corporate photography and another quotes $1600, again, there’s probably a reason why.
+If one photographer charges $95 for a business portrait and another charges $600, there’s a reason why.
+If one photographer quotes $450 for some corporate photography and another quotes $1600, there’s a reason why.

 The customer has to decide how important an experienced photographer is to their project.
 If a customer doesn’t care about the outcome of their project or the pictures aren’t that important, then hiring the cheapest photographer is the best option.